You’ve created or chosen the perfect design, everything should be ready for print, right?

 Here are some free online resources you can use if you don’t have any of those editing programs:

-Which color mode do you enjoy working in?
+Now that we’ve gone over the main differences of RGB vs CMYK, which color mode do you enjoy working in?
 Share them in the comments!